Pressure-Driven Phase Evolution and Optoelectronic Properties of Lead-free Halide Perovskite Rb$_2$TeBr$_6$: INTRODUCTION

 High-pressure techniques provide a powerful approach to probe the evolution of structural, electronic, and optical properties under lattice compression.
 In vacancy-ordered double halide perovskites, pressure can induce octahedral distortions, alter the band structure, and enhance radiative recombination by suppressing non-radiative pathways \cite{Mukherjee}.
 Previous studies on related compounds, such as Cs$_2$TeBr$_6$ and (NH$_4$)$_2$SeBr$_6$, have demonstrated pressure-induced bandgap narrowing, luminescence enhancement, and symmetry-breaking structural transitions \cite{{Samanta},{Wang}}.
 Beyond their fundamental interest, these findings underscore the potential of pressure as a clean and reversible means to tune optoelectronic performance without introducing chemical disorder.
 However, the effects of pressure on Rb$_2$TeBr$_6$ remain largely unexplored, leaving open questions about the interplay between its structural stability, bandgap evolution, and excitonic dynamics.

 In this study, we systematically investigate the pressure-dependent structural and optical properties of Rb$_2$TeBr$_6$ using synchrotron X-ray diffraction (XRD), Raman spectroscopy, optical absorption, and photoluminescence (PL) measurements.
-Our results show that Rb$_2$TeBr$_6$ undergoes a structural transition from cubic to an orthorhombic phase close to 8.0 GPa.
-Under compression, the material exhibits pronounced PL enhancement, with maximum intensity at 2.4 GPa, accompanied by a gradual narrowing of the optical bandgap.
-These results highlight the strong coupling between structural and electronic degrees of freedom in Rb$_2$TeBr$_6$ and reveal how lattice compression can be used to modulate its excitonic emission.
+Our results show that Rb$_2$TeBr$_6$ undergoes a structural transition from cubic to an orthorhombic phase close to 8.0 GPa {followed by the monoclinic phase at about 10.7 GPa.} Under compression, the material exhibits pronounced PL enhancement, with maximum intensity at 2.4 GPa, accompanied by a gradual narrowing of the optical bandgap. {In addition, application of external weak magnetic field (0.4 T) further increases the PL intensity.} These results highlight the strong coupling between structural and electronic degrees of freedom in Rb$_2$TeBr$_6$, and reveal how lattice compression can be used to modulate its excitonic emission.